 A listing agreement allows a real estate agent to market their client’s property to potential buyers in exchange for a percentage of the selling price.
 There are three (3) common types of listing agreements, and each of them has a different level of exclusivity with regard to the broker’s relationship with the seller.

 1. Exclusive Right to Sell (View)

 - Agent preference: Most preferred

 - The seller is limited to working with only one (1) agent

 - The agent is guaranteed a commission if the property sells

-Arguably the most popular type of listing contract, this agreement guarantees the broker will receive their commission so long the property is sold while the contract is still effective.
+Arguably the most popular type of listing contract, this agreement guarantees the broker will receive their commission as long as the property is sold while the contract is still effective.